faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 When we have a `SIGABRT`, we should look for what exceptions and assertions are present in our code from the stack trace of the crashed thread.

 #### Memory Issues
 When we have a memory issue, `EXC_BAD_ACCESS`, with `SIGSEGV` or `SIGBUS`, the faulty memory reference is the second number of the Exception Codes number pair.
 For this type of problem, the diagnostics settings within Xcode for the target in the schema are relevant.
 The address sanitizer should be switched on to see if it could spot the error.
-If that cannot detect the issue, try each of the memory management settings, one at a time.

 If Xcode shows a lot of memory is being used by the app, then it might be that memory we were relying upon has been freed by the system.
 For this, switch on the Malloc Stack logging option, selecting All Allocation and Free History.
 Then at some point during the app, the MemGraph button can be clicked, and then the allocation history of objects explored.

+For more details, see the Memory Diagnostics Chapter.

 #### Exceptions
 When we have a `EXC_BREAKPOINT` it can seem confusing.
 The program may have been running standalone without a debugger so where did the breakpoint come from?
 Typically, we are running `NSException` code.
 This will make the system signal the process\index{process} with the trace trap signal and this makes any available debugger attach to the process to aid debugging.
 So in the case where we were running the app under the debugger, even with breakpoints switched off, we would breakpoint in here so we can find out why there was a runtime exception.
 In the case of normal app running, there is no debugger so we would just crash the app.